-- Firstly, celebrity makeup artists work with their clients for photoshoots, appearances.
+- Celebrity makeup artists work with their clients for photo shoots, appearances.
 They don’t publish their work online.
 Most of their self-marketing happens offline, through networking, connections, etc.

-- Next, online makeup gurus generally show how they do their own makeup.
+- On the other hand, online makeup gurus generally show how they do their own makeup.
 But they are not professionally trained.
 They cannot give professional advice on the best makeup for different skin tones, or for skin that is not like theirs.

 Lisa has a unique talent stack to navigate the ultra-competitive beauty space: